 Each Sunday when competition is held at Hagenauer Reserve, the Centre will run skills based activities program designed to progress the development of young participants aged U6 & U7.
 This skills training is based on the ‘On Track’ program endorsed by Little Athletics Victoria.
 More information about this program can be found at http://lavic.com.au/Portals/43/1_LAVic_On_Track_Quick_Start_Guide.pdf.

-Tthe U6 program will be a complete skills based program and the U7 program will include both the skills program (‘On Track’) and competition elements.
+Both the U6 & U7 program include the skills program (‘On Track’) and competition elements.

-Post Christmas On Track will cease and be replaced with events, interspersed with skills training.
+Post Christmas On Track will cease and be replaced with additional events.
 This enables the young athletes to put their new developed skills into practice.

 This initiative has resulted from member feedback and has become a valued part of our program.